On the strongly regular locus of the inertia stack of $\mathrm{Bun}_G$: Introduction

 \subsection{Acknowledgments}

 I would like to thank David Hansen and Jared Weinstein for helpful discussions.
+I would also like to thank the anonymous referee for some corrections.
 This work was supported in part by the Simons Foundation (Grant Number 814268 via the Mathematical Sciences Research Institute, MSRI), the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC-2047/1 -- 390685813, National Science Foundation Grant No.~DMS-1840190, and a C.~E.~Burgess Instructorship at the University of Utah.
 I would also like to thank Boston University for its hospitality.